software-rebels/RAR_Recommender/README.md

+# Defect Prediction Mitigation
+This Code is originated from the code published by MirSaeedi et. al. Please find all the neccessary information below to start the simulation.
+This code is empowered by the RelationalGit developed by the MirSaeedi and RigBy.

 # RelationalGit
 RelationalGit extracts valuable information about commits, blame, changes, devs, and pull requests out of git's data structure and imports them to a relational database such as Microsoft SQL Server.
 These data can be a ground for further source code mining analysis.